Zanderwohl/TechSense/README.md

 ## People

-You'll probably want at least four people to play: one game master, and three players.Seven is probably the largest comfortable group.
+You'll probably want at least four people to play: one game master, and three players.
+Seven is probably the largest comfortable group.
+The game master would be aided by an intuitive feel for differential and integral calculus, but it is not required.

 ## The Files

-The only game book so far is Rules.pdf, which provides the rules framework for the game.
+The only game book so far is TechSense_Rules.pdf, which provides the rules framework for the game.
 It does not quite provide enough information to play as of yet.

 ### Changing the Rulebook